mfullford/tunr_relationships/README.md

 ```

 First we find an Artist.
 If we're using the seed file, the first artist is Luciano Pavoritti.
-Next, we can see that artist instances now have a ``songs`` method.
+Next, we can see that ActiveRecord add a songs method to artist instances.
 This acts just like an
 array.
 In particular, if we find all of the songs and assign those songs to the array, we can
 associate all the songs to ``luciano``.
 If we save ``luciano``, ActiveRecord takes care of
 which records need to be saved and makes sure the database reflects what we just did in Ruby.

 Run the code in tux so that there are now songs associated to ``luciano``.

-Similarly to song instances we added the ``.artist`` method that gives us the artist
+Similarly, ActiveRecord added an ``.artist`` method to the song instances.
+The ``.artist`` method gives
-associated with a song.
+us the Artist associated with a song.

 __Update our ERBs:__